Self-Hosting

 • Reports status and results back to Oz

-You can run multiple workers with the same --worker-id for redundancy — tasks are distributed across connected workers.
+You can run multiple workers with the same --worker-id for redundancy — tasks are distributed across connected workers using round-robin load balancing.

 Routing runs to self-hosted workers

-To run an Oz cloud agent on your self-hosted worker, specify the --host parameter with your worker ID.
+To run an Oz cloud agent on your self-hosted worker, specify the --host flag with your worker ID.
+The --host value must match the --worker-id of a connected worker exactly.

 From the CLI